By Diane Spicer

 That's where your trail journal comes in handy.

-Or at the very least, your fuel log: how many minutes the stove burned OR how much liquid was boiled.
+At the very least, start a fuel log: The canister size, ambient conditions, how many minutes the stove burned, how much liquid was boiled.

-On the other hand, if you're in a small group of hikers who enjoy hot breakfast and dinner each day, plus hot beverages mid-day and after dinner, it's easy to go through a fuel canister and not realize it.
+On the other hand, in a small group of hikers who enjoy hot breakfast and dinner each day, plus hot beverages mid-day and after dinner, it's easy to go through a fuel canister fast.

 Keeping a log beats guesswork any day in my book (small joke, sorry).

-You can also use it to "gauge" what your fuel consumption patterns are (another plug for your hiking log book), making plans for next time that much easier.
+You can also use it to "gauge" what your fuel consumption patterns are (another plug for your stove log book), making planning for next time that much easier.

 Because it's compatible with all isobutane/propane backpacking fuel canisters, this little fuel gauge might be a great stocking stuffer or little gift to yourself!